-Around Easter, spring flowers make for cheerful centerpieces inside homes as people give away potted blooms as gifts.
-Alongside fluorescent marshmallow bunnies and baskets full of pastel eggs, you’ll find vibrant daffodils and daisies.
-If you’re curious about furnishing your home or landscape with flowers around Easter, you might experience choice paralysis when it comes to picking out just the right one.
+If you’re curious about furnishing your home or landscape with flowers around Easter, you might experience choice paralysis when trying to decide.
 Below, we’ve rounded up the most popular Easter flowers and we break down their care requirements to help you find the perfect blooms for your space.

 Vibrant and available in virtually every color, tulips are spring staples that are as ubiquitous as the Easter bunny.
 Gardeners tend to plant tulips in the fall, but nurseries also sell them as potted bulbs around springtime.
 If you have potted bulbs, keep them in a bright, cool area of your home and water them only when the soil dries out.
 After the leaves die back, you can dig up the bulbs and save them for fall planting.